-On Saturday afternoon, after some delicious food in The Porterhouse, we headed for the National Museum of Ireland.
-We visited here briefly a few weeks ago but decided we would return another day to get a tour.
+We headed to the National Museum of Ireland for a guided tour.
 We find taking tours are far more informative than browsing around ourselves.

 The museum is located here, beside Leinster House.